niels-lubbes/cyclides/README.md

 Suppose that the triple (B(X),E(X),G(X)) corresponds to one of the 14 rows in Table 3.
 We let `BB`=B(X), `EE`=E(X) and the list `GT` consist of all the tracing elements in G(X).
-This method prints a list of all tuples (A,a,T,U) that satisfy the following property:
+The method `comp` prints a list of all tuples (A,a,T,U) that satisfy the following property:
 (A,a,g,U) is a Clifford data if and only if g in T.
 For each such tuple we print True if and only if there exists g in T, such that the Clifford data (A,a,g,U) is a certificate.
 The existence of a certificate implies that X satifies the Clifford criterion.